notothen/redfish-ws23/README.md

 ## Information and material

-All information about this workshop will be available on [this website](https://github.com/notothen/redfish-ws23).
+All information about this workshop will be available here on [this website](https://github.com/notothen/redfish-ws23).

 We can also compile presentations, data, links to relevant publications, etc. here.